8ctopus/sciter-components/README.md

 where:

-- `on ` marks the function as event handler
+- `on` marks the function as event handler
-- eventname is a name of event – either standard HTML’s one like click, input, focus, … or custom event name
+- `eventname` is the name of event – either a standard HTML one like `click`, `input`, `focus`, … or a custom event name
-- ` at ` - [optional] signifies that selector will follow. selector is CSS selector of child element inside this element.
-When event handler will be triggered selectorElement argument of the function will get reference to the matching child that generated the event.
+- `at` signifies that a selector will follow.
+The selector is the CSS selector of the child element inside this element.
+When event handler will be called, the `selectorElement` argument will  reference the matching child that generated the event.

 ### styling